 There are many benefits to having a properly drafted estate plan, such as knowing that your family’s finances will not be frozen by the mandatory probate administration process and can make sure that your assets go to the people you want them to go to – instead of getting distributed according to state law for when a person dies … Read the rest

 Many people own a house jointly with their spouse – or partner, friend, or family – often as joint tenants with rights of survivorship (“JTROS”).
-This means the couple owns the house together equally, and if one of them dies the other retains full ownership automatically.
-The default in NH is to own property as “tenants in common” meaning each … Read the rest
+This means the couple owns the house together equally.
+If one of them dies the other retains full ownership automatically.
+The default in NH is to own property as “tenants in common” meaning each person … Read the rest